Helicopter Risk and Rewards: Insuring Lift Off

 Though the abilities of helicopters increase risk, it also brings unparalleled capabilities for flight.
 Helicopters are employed in a range of industries.
 Helicopters are used in agriculture for aerial application of fertilizers; in construction, efficiently lifting materials and supplies; in healthcare, rapidly transporting patients to hospitals; in energy, servicing oil platforms far offshore.
 And of course we cannot ignore helicopter use in providing transportation of passengers between airports and off airport meeting sites.
 The list goes on and on.

-The good news is that safety has improved markedly over past decade.
+The good news is that safety has improved markedly over the past decade.
 The US Helicopter Safety Team, part of an international consortium dedicated to improving civil flight safety, last year released an analysis of 104 fatal accidents between 2009 and 2013.
 The USHST found that 50% of such accidents fell into three categories:

 - Loss of control while in flight